MIRA-KUMAR/Leetcode-Learning/README.md

+# LeetCode 246.
+Strobogrammatic Number

+Given a string num which represents an integer, return true if num is a strobogrammatic number.

+A `strobogrammatic number` is a number that looks the same when rotated 180 degrees (looked at upside down).

 # LeetCode 257: Binary Tree Paths
 Given the root of a binary tree, return all root-to-leaf paths in any order.
 A leaf is a node with no children.